Phenomenological Rotating Extension of Black Holes with Primary Scalar Hair: Shadow Signatures in Beyond Horndeski Gravity: Concluding Remarks

 \section{Concluding Remarks}

-In this work we have investigated the horizon-scale phenomenology of rotating black holes endowed with genuine primary scalar hair in beyond Horndeski gravity.
-Starting from the static solution we generated a rotating configuration via a revised Newman-Janis procedure and analyzed its horizon structure, ergoregion properties, and null geodesic dynamics.
-The resulting spacetime is characterized by an independent scalar hair parameter $Q$, in addition to the mass $M$ and spin $a$, providing a well-defined departure from the Kerr geometry that preserves asymptotic flatness and regularity.
+In this work, we have investigated the horizon-scale phenomenology of rotating black holes endowed with genuine primary scalar hair in beyond Horndeski gravity.
+Starting from the static solution, we generated a rotating configuration inspired by it via the revised NJA and analyzed its horizon structure, ergoregion properties, and null geodesic dynamics.
+The resulting spacetime is characterized by an independent scalar hair parameter $Q$, in addition to the mass $M$ and spin $a$, providing a well-defined departure from the Kerr geometry that preserves asymptotic flatness and regularity within the consistent sector discussed in Appendix~B.

 A central goal of this work was to determine how this primary scalar hair modifies the photon region and the observable black hole shadow.
 By solving the Hamilton-Jacobi equations and deriving the critical impact parameters analytically, we constructed the full photon region and shadow boundary for arbitrary $(a,Q,\vartheta_{\mathrm{o}})$.
 We showed that scalar hair induces systematic and sign-dependent modifications of the shadow morphology.
 In particular, negative scalar hair ($Q<0$) enlarges the shadow and reduces its oblateness, whereas positive scalar hair ($Q>0$) shrinks the shadow and enhances its distortion.
 These effects originate from genuine modifications of the radial potential governing null geodesics and therefore reflect intrinsic changes in the spacetime geometry rather than coordinate artifacts.